Skip to main content

 When you file a notice for a copyright work you must supply the relevant means (images, drawings, description etc.) so we can readily identify your work at the border.
 Your copyright work must be in a tangible form otherwise we will have little or no chance of identifying it during border checks.

-If you are using an agent to file your notices, or you represent an overseas based entity in New Zealand, you will be required to file an ‘authorisation of agent’ letter with us from the trade mark or copyright owner.
-The letter must state what functions and delegations the trade mark or copyright owner has empowered, or delegated to his/her New Zealand agent to carry out on his/her behalf.
+If you are using an agent to file your notices, or you represent an overseas based entity in New Zealand, you will be required to file an ‘authorisation of agent’ letter with us from the trade mark or copyright owner, or in the case of a registered GI, the relevant interested person.
+The letter must state what functions and delegations the trade mark or copyright owner, or interested person, has empowered, or delegated to his/her New Zealand agent to carry out on his/her behalf.

-Complete a border protection notice for each trade mark or copyright work we are being requested to monitor at the border.
-Attach the appropriate IP Summary report or images of the copyright work.
+Complete a border protection notice for each trade mark, copyright work, or registered GI that we are being requested to monitor at the border.
+Attach the appropriate Case Details Report (CDR) or images of the copyright work.

 • Complete the appropriate indemnity instrument

-• Provide an authorisation of agent letter giving the agent the authority to act on behalf of the trade mark/copyright owner when lodging border protection notices with us.
+• Provide an authorisation of agent letter giving the agent the authority to act on behalf of the trade mark/copyright owner/interested person when lodging border protection notices with us.

 Send the completed documents to us to one of the following addresses: